Dedekind Zeta motives for totally real fields: Introduction

 for some $\alpha\in\Q^\times$, which follows from a Tamagawa number argument.
 This in turn implies theorem $\ref{Intromaintheorem2}$, using the fact that the rank of $\Ext^1_{\MT(k)}(\Q(0),\Q(n))$ is exactly $r$, which follows from $(\ref{introKtheoryrank})$.
 There are two corollaries.

 \begin{cor} Let $M\in \Ext^1_{\MT(k)}(\Q(0),\Q(n)).$ The periods of $M$ under $\pi^nr_H$ are $\Q$-linear combinations of volumes of hyperbolic $(2n-1)$-simplices defined over $k$. \end{cor}

-\begin{cor} The special value $\zeta^*_k(1-n)$ is, up to a rational multiple, a determinant of ($\pi^{-n}$-times) volumes of hyperbolic $(2n-1)$-simplices defined over $k$. \end{cor}
+\begin{cor} The special value $\zeta^*_k(1-n)$ is a rational multiple times a determinant of ($\pi^{-n}$-times) volumes of hyperbolic $(2n-1)$-simplices defined over $k$. \end{cor}

 This result is in the spirit of, but weaker than, Zagier's conjecture.
-The proof that the zeta value is a determinant uses the rank calculation $(\ref{introKtheoryrank})$ in an essential way, and does not seem to follow directly from the geometry of the triangulation above.
-When $n=2$, however, the previous results hold for all number fields $L$.
-In this case, it is not hard to show that quadric motives and dilogarithm motives coincide, thereby giving another proof of Zagier's conjecture for $n=2$.
+The proof that the zeta value is a determinant uses the rank calculation $(\ref{introKtheoryrank})$ in an essential way, and does not seem to follow directly from the geometry of the triangulation.
+A similar argument to the above also works for $n=2$, and holds for all number fields $L$.
+It is not hard to show that quadric motives in $\Pro^3$ are dilogarithm motives $P_2(z)$, thereby giving another proof of Zagier's conjecture on zeta values for $n=2$.